broesie/beautiful-jekyll/tutorials/hass/tasker_integration/check_hass_states.md

 In my case I use global variables, so I have it configure it 1 time in my programming. (see also how to [configure Tasker for Home Assistant](https://broesie.github.io/tutorials/hass/tasker_integration/set_global_vars).
 So mine will be: **%HASS_STATE%HASS_TOPLICHT%HASS_PSW**
 - Do a variable set **%source** to **%HTTPD**
-Now you have to split the variables… If you don’t know what variables are, and what you can do, check my tutorial about variables: https://www.youtube.com/watch?v=F2IJJlUGF9E
+Now you have to split the variables… If you don’t know what variables are, and what you can do, check [my tutorial about variables](https://www.youtube.com/watch?v=F2IJJlUGF9E)
 - Do a variable split: **%source** splitter **state**
 - Do a variable split: **%source2** splitter "
 - Do a variable set: **%state** to **%source21**